 Use multiple CTAs on large, scrollable pages, such as your store, or a long-form blog post.
 Having a variety of adequately placed CTAs on pages such as these can boost engagement and create more conversion opportunities.

 Making your site accessible from any device is an indelible part of user experience design in 2021.
 Your website must be able to change its layout to fit the device it is being visited from, whether it is a desktop, smartphone, or tablet.

-Today, people expect to have access to a website no matter where they are — on the train, at work, in the park, etc. If your website doesn't work on mobile, you're running a very real risk of losing a lot of potential customers.
+Today, people expect to have access to a website no matter where they are - on the train, at work, in the park, etc. If your website doesn't work on mobile, you're running a genuine risk of losing many potential customers.